sahjaldu/physicsWeb/content/Fluids/Fluid Statics/Buoyancy.md

 ![[Pasted image 20240131224729.png|center|200]]
 Alternatively, when the density of the object is less than that of the fluid, the volume of water than it displaces is greater than its own weight.
 As a result, it floats.
 Its weight $m\vec{g}$ is less than the buoyant force $\vec{F}_{b}$.
 ![[Pasted image 20240131224925.png|center|200]]
 The buoyant force acts at the [[Center of Gravity]] of the submerged portion of the object.
 This point is known as the [[Center of Buoyancy]].
-When the Center of Gravity and the Center of Buoyancy are not vertical, the submerged object may tilt.
+When the Center of Gravity and the Center of Buoyancy are not vertical, the submerged object will tilt.
 ![[Pasted image 20240131225824.png|center|200]]